MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ### Design Recommendations

-- To maximize network security, limit network access to the absolute minimum required for the application to fulfil its purpose.
+- To maximize network security, limit network access to the absolute minimum required for the application to fulfill its purpose.
   - Use internal network paths, such as Azure Bastion, or automatically managed temporary firewall rules to enable direct data-plane infrastructure access.

 - When dealing with private build agents, never open an RDP or SSH port directly to the internet.